 The county’s education board is trying to fix this overcrowding problem by reboundarying the school district.
 Though this solution may sound like a cheap one, at the end, this may cause extreme hardship to many residents living in our district.

 Speaking with the neighbors living in the Hollywood community it appeared to me that the idea of redistricting is an extremely unpopular one.
 When we move to a neighborhood, we look into a few things – safety, quietness, and most importantly, a better school for our children.
 The same happened to many residents who moved near the school and wanted to have their children going to their neighborhood school.

 Redistricting will force many of our area parents to take their children to the PaintBranch school in the south; thus requiring them to spend up to extra 2 hours of their precious time.
-This extra time will go waste for our children too – we want them spending this time doing homework at home, instead of spending on the road doing nothing.
+This extra time will go waste for our children too – we want them spending this time doing homework at home, perhaps with the aid of sites like 留学生代写, instead of spending on the road doing nothing.

 The best way to address this overcrowding issue is by expanding the school.
 The school has already added 3 new classrooms, and they also have spaces to grow further.
 True this may cost the board a little, but looking at the inconveniences our parents and students will be going through, this is the best solution the school board can make.